ProGamerGov/neural-style-pt/README.md

 This will download the original [VGG-19 model](https://gist.github.com/ksimonyan/3785162f95cd2d5fee77#file-readme-md).
 The original [VGG-16 model](https://gist.github.com/ksimonyan/211839e770f7b538e2d8#file-readme-md) will also be downloaded.
 By default the original VGG-19 model is used.

 If you have a smaller memory GPU then using NIN Imagenet model will be better and gives slightly worse yet comparable results.
 You can get the details on the model from [BVLC Caffe ModelZoo](https://github.com/BVLC/caffe/wiki/Model-Zoo).
-The NIN model is downloaded when you run the `neural-style -download_models` script.
+The NIN model is downloaded when you run `neural-style -download_models` script.

 ## Usage
 Basic usage: